LABORA-INF-UFG/EEPRAN_ICC_2022/README.md

 ## EEP-RAN IEEE ICC 2022 Paper

-More information can be found on [EEP-RAN IEEE ICC 2022 Paper](https://ieeexplore.ieee.org/document/9838898).
+More information can be found in [EEP-RAN IEEE ICC 2022 Paper](https://ieeexplore.ieee.org/document/9838898).

 ### Citation
 ```